hakjoon/toolshed/README.md

 Requirements:
 1. Create a React component in TypeScript
-2. Export a toolConfig object with name and description
+2. Export a single 'tool' object containing name, description, and component
-3. Export the component as default
-4. Use Tailwind CSS for styling (utility classes only - no custom CSS)
+3. Use Tailwind CSS for styling (utility classes only - no custom CSS)
-5. Make it fully functional and self-contained
+4. Make it fully functional and self-contained
-6. Follow this structure:
+5. Follow this structure:

-import React, { useState } from 'react';
+import { useState } from 'react';

-export const toolConfig = {
-  name: 'Tool Name',
-  description: 'Brief description'
-};

-export default function ToolName() {
+function ToolName() {
   // Component logic here

   return (